How to Live with a Perfectionist

 Perfectionists can be: rigid and controlling, demanding, critical, and workaholics.

 Read more about the classic traits of perfectionists here.

 Perfectionism frequently contributes to arguments, conflict, and hurt feelings.
 However, with improved communication, compromise, and realistic expectations, it is possible to live happily with a perfectionist.

-Like many couples, Sam and Sara repeatedly have a the same argument about housework.
-Sara insists that the kitchen be cleaned religiously immediately following every meal.
+Like many couples, Sam and Sara repeatedly have the same argument about housework.
+Sara insists that the kitchen is cleaned religiously immediately following every meal.
 Sam and their kids offer to help, but Sara criticizes their cleaning calling them “lazy” and “sloppy”.
 She ends up rewashing the dishes, loudly complaining the whole time.

 Sam feels criticized and angry and won’t help anymore.
 He thinks Sara’s being “too anal about the whole thing” and wishes she’d relax with him after dinner on the couch.
 Without realizing it, Sara is expecting perfection not only from herself, but from her husband and kids too.
 Every night there’s either an argument or complete silence between Sam and Sara.